 Not quite.
 Egyptian temples typically started with their central sanctuaries and then grew outward from there.
 This central chapel was considered to be the temple’s ‘seed,’ and its geometry and proportions set the standard for all future constructions.

 Richard H. Wilkinson, author of The Complete Temples of Ancient Egypt, observes that when measured in Egyptian cubits, the rate of growth at Karnak follows the Fibonacci mathematical sequence.
 The sequence, in which each successive number equals the sum of the two numbers preceding it (1, 2, 3, 5, 8, etc.) is found all throughout the natural world.

-Paradoxically, Amun imagery can be seen all over Karnak!
-He’s typically depicted wearing his double-plumed headdress.
-But he also takes the form of the ithyphallic Min-Amun, who represents creation manifest as sexual energy.
+But paradoxically, Amun imagery can be seen all over Karnak!
+He’s typically depicted wearing his double-plumed headdress, while he also takes the form of the ithyphallic Min-Amun, representing creation manifest as sexual energy.
 As we’ll cover below, other sections of Karnak are dedicated to the two other deities of the Theban triad, Mut and Khonsu.

 Karnak is a chronologically confusing place, and we’ll be jumping back and forth across the timeline of Egyptian history.
 While we’ll briefly cover the significant pharaohs and their roles below, studying the basics of Egyptian history before your visit is highly recommended.